 In this enjoyable film directed by Raja Gosnell, The Smurfs tumble from their magical world and into ours -- in fact, smack dab in the middle of Central Park.
 Just three apples high and stuck in the Big Apple, the Smurfs must find a way to get back to their village before the evil Gargamel tracks them down.
-Neil Patrick Harris and Jayma Mays provide the voices of Patrick and Grace Winslow, Sofia Vergara is Odile, and Jonathan Winters, Katy Perry, Fred Armisen, Alan Cumming, George Lopez, Jeff Foxworthy, Paul Reubens, Wolfgang Puck and several others voice the numerous Smurfs.
+Neil Patrick Harris and Jayma Mays provide the voices of Patrick and Grace Winslow, Sofia Vergara is Odile, and Jonathan Winters, Katy Perry, Fred Armisen, George Lopez, Jeff Foxworthy, Paul Reubens, Wolfgang Puck and several others voice the numerous Smurfs.

 While this film is made for children, it has a surprising amount of foul language.
 Parents might wish to screen it themselves before placing it at the unlimited disposal of very young children.
 Think "South Park" and you won't be too far off.
 Kids these days eat up the nasty stuff, so your kid might love it but it is best not to be surprised.